The Announcement

 What This Means If You're Sitting After Fall 2027

-You'll need to study according to the new content specifications once they're released.
+You'll need to study according to the integrated content specifications.
+Official sample items and the final passing standard are still forthcoming.
 Here's the practical advice:

-• Don't wait for the new specs to start studying.
+• Don't wait for the sample exam to start studying.
 The foundational knowledge is the same.
-Neurotransmitter systems, Piaget's stages, the APA Ethics Code, effect sizes — these don't change because the exam reorganizes its domains.
+Neurotransmitter systems, Piaget's stages, the APA Ethics Code, effect sizes: these don't change because the exam reorganizes its domains.

 • Study principles, not domain boundaries.
 The most common mistake candidates make is treating domains as silos.
 The restructuring is explicitly moving away from that.
 Focus on understanding how concepts connect across areas.